Psalm 134 Verse-by-Verse

 Expanded paraphrase

-- Assumptions which provide the most salient background information, presuppositions, entailments, and inferences
+Assumptions | Assumptions which provide background information, presuppositions, entailments, and inferences are represented in italics. |

 Bibliography